hardy07/hardy07.github.io/_posts/2025-05-15-host-your-minecraft-bedrock-world-on-an-aws-free-tier-server.md

    - On your device (PC, phone, console), go to Play > Servers > Add Server.
    - Enter:
      - Server Name: Anything (e.g., My AWS Server)
-     - Server Address: Your EC2 Public IP (e.g., 3.92.187.163)
+     - Server Address: Your EC2 Public IP (e.g., x.xx.xxx.xxx)
      - Port: 19132
    - Join and Test:
      - Click Play.
 If your world loads, you’re set!

-You now have a fully functional Minecraft Bedrock server running on AWS, with your custom world loaded and accessible to you and your friends.
-By using tmux or a systemd service, your server stays online 24/7, and your AWS Free Tier keeps costs at zero (as long as you stay within limits).
+You now have a fully functional Minecraft Bedrock server running on AWS, with your custom world loaded.
+By using tmux, your server stays online 24/7, and your AWS Free Tier keeps costs at zero.
+Please note that the  AWS Free Tier benefits last for 12 months from the date your account is activated, You need to be creating a new account after a year.
+You can login into the server and anytime edit the ```server.properties``` to make game modifications.
-If you run into issues or want to add features like custom permissions, operator status, or automated backups, reach out for help!
+If you run into issues or want to add features like custom permissions, operator status, or automated backups, reach out for help in the comments